apache/druid/docs/do-not-merge.md

 ### Removed legacy groupBy v1

-GroupBy v1 engine has been removed.
+The groupBy v1 engine has been removed.
 Use the groupBy v2 engine instead.
 If you are using groupBy v1 in native queries, you must change your queries before upgrading.
 Otherwise, your queries will fail.
 For more information, see [GroupBy queries](https://druid.apache.org/docs/latest/querying/groupbyquery.html).